-I am a postdoctoral researcher at the University of Leeds, UK, in the Institute for Climate and Atmospheric Science.
+I am a postdoctoral researcher at the University of Leeds, UK and International Institute for Applied Systems Analysis (IIASA), Austria.
 My research focuses on the driving forces behind climate change – radiative forcing – and the resulting global climate impacts.

 I run and analyse complex climate models (such as those developed by the UK Met Office), and have helped developed a simpler climate model emulator that is quick to run.
 This was used in the Intergovernmental Panel on Climate Change’s (IPCC) Special Report on Global Warming of 1.5°C (SR1.5) to investigate the global temperature response to hundreds of future emissions pathways.